iterative/dvc.org/content/docs/use-cases/model-registry.md

 registry is fast.
 A connection to the original projects is preserved, so you can always retrieve full lineage and provenance information.

-Distributed DVC repos and managed storage are already great for [sharing] data and models.
-And getting your models from the registry to production is also properly tooled: deploy manually with the `dvc` [CLI], integrate with code using DVC's Python [API], or even automate their training and delivery with [CI/CD for ML][cml-dvc].
+DVC repos are already great for [sharing] data and models.
+Now you also have proper tools to get models from the registry to production: deploy manually with the `dvc` [CLI], integrate with code using DVC's Python [API], or even automate their training and delivery with [CI/CD for ML][cml-dvc].

 [modeling process]: doc/start/data-pipelines
 [versions]: /doc/use-cases/versioning-data-and-model-files